postgrespro/postgres_cluster/README.md

 *	**schedule.scheme** - text, the `scheme` name where scheduler store its tables and functions.
 To change this value restart required.
-Normally you should not change this variable but it could be useful if you want run scheduled jobs on hot-stanbdy database.
+Normally you should not change this variable but it could be useful if you want run scheduled jobs on hot-standby database.
 So you can define foreign data wrapper on master system to wrap default scheduler schema to another and use it on replica.
 Default value: schedule.
 *	**schedule.nodename** - text, node name of this instance.
 	Default value is `master`.
 You should not change or use it if you run single server configuration.
-But it is neccessary to change this name if you run scheduler on hot-standby database.
+But it is necessary to change this name if you run scheduler on hot-standby database.
 *	**schedule.max_workers** - integer, max number of simultaneously running
 	jobs for one database.
 Default value: 2.
 *	**schedule.transaction_state** - text, this is internal variable.
 	This variable contains state of executed job.
-This variable was designed to use with a next job start time calculationi procedure.
+This variable was designed to use with a next job start time calculation procedure.
 	Possible values are:
-	*	**success** - transaction finished successfully
+	*	**success** - transaction has finished successfully
-	*	**failure** - transaction failed to finish
+	*	**failure** - transaction has failed to finish
 	*	**running** - transaction is in progress
 	*	**undefined** - transaction has not started yet